ncase/anxiety/scenes/act2.md

 # act2-preamble-news1

-a: But did you *see* that "news story" going viral?
+a: But did you *see* that "news story" about that horrible thing happening somewhere?

 h2: h-hi...